RishiMatura/FirebaseApp/README.md

-#FireBase Login App
+#FireBaseLoginApp
-An authentication application using Firebase which tests the functionality of Signin and SignUp feature using Google's Firebase as its base.
+An authentication application using Firebase that tests the functionality of Signin and SignUp feature using Google's Firebase as its base.